Growing From an Existing Foundation

 The School of Engineering homepage hero used a grid layout from the school’s library.
 That approach works well for the school’s prospective student audience, but is less functional in the TEES context.
 NewCity’s Director of User Experience Melissa Beaver created a new homepage hero wireframe that allowed TEES to quickly and directly state their purpose and share their research.

-Based on the wireframe, I created two hero layout options for the TEES team to choose from.
+Based on the wireframe, I created two hero layout options for the TEES team to choose from (screenshots below).
 After review, the TEES team chose the two-columned layout that put the introduction and feature story side by side (on large screens).
 During this process, we also tried out some different color options for the hero and page headers.
 I loved the bright teal!
 But unfortunately it was too similar to the primary brand color of a competing organization.
 We switched to the red/maroon to stay closer to Texas A&M branding.

 New Pattern: Global Navigation